The substrate of flow

 • Every service exposes a different API

-• REST, GraphQL, gRPC, WebSockets, SQL, NoSQL—each with its own mental model
+• REST, GraphQL, gRPC, WebSockets, SQL, NoSQL—each with unique semantics

 Uniform interface